mit-pdos/fscq/bench/concurrent/README.md

 Executing debug instructions (which writes to stdout) is extremely slow and skews measurements if timings are nested.

-Solved by buffering debug info, with the additional precaution of only recording aggregate statistics.
+Partly solved by buffering debug info, with the additional precaution of only recording aggregate statistics.
 The main cost is constructing the debug strings (which we do as a `String`).

 ## Reading data was generally slow in CFSCQ

 Profiles showed `i2buf` in CFSCQ but not in FSCQ - turns out FSCQ now uses `w2bs` for some word/buffer manipulation, which hadn't been ported to the `read_piece` implementation in `CfscqFs.hs`.

+## Adding timing slows things down

+Merely adding the usual `t0 <- Rdtsc; t1 <- Rdtsc; Debug (t1-t0)` to a function slows it down, even if `Debug` tracking is disabled at compile time.
+This disproportionately affects CFSCQ, and seems to make compilation less effective.

 # Mysteries